srinman/aksdiskreplication/README.md

 With a new feature recently added to AKS Disk CSI driver, it's possible to create a snapshot of a managed disk in one region and replicate it to a different region.
 Review references section links for more details.

 ## Pre-requisites
-- VolumeSnapshotClass with remote region and resource group
 - Cluster identity should be provided 'Contributor' role to the resource group
-- This resource group contains source managed disk, snapshot and remote snapshot
 - Cluster version 1.24 or higher

 ## References